| CUSTOM WORK GALLERY - PROTOTYPE REGULATORS | ||

-Like spool valve markers, there is a large array of ways to design a regulator.
-Although there are two main types of regs out there (moving base or floating pooppet), there are still a lot of ways to arrange their parts.
-I've taken the time to come up with a few of my own designs, which I plan on trying to produce when I have available time.
+Like spool valve markers, there is a large array of methods that go into regulator design.
+Although there are two main types of regs out there (moving base or floating pooppet), there's a variety of methods when it comes to assembling them and how they are arranged.
+I've taken the time to come up with a few of my own designs.

 Unfortunately, one of the constraints for a regulator is how large it ends up being when installed on a marker.
 Many of the smaller regulators out there require custom tools and/or fixtures to be made which allows them to be as small as they are.
 I don't want to make anything new for just one item (regulator) so it limits some of what I can do.